sinequa/SinequaForAzure/README.md

 To reduce the cost of the disk usage and have a better reliability and availabilty on data, an Azure Blob storage account is broadly used for all data that do not require high I/O performances.

-If a `sinequa-data-storage-url` cloud tag is provided, the components below will automatically switch from data disk to Azure Storage account.
+If a `sinequa-data-storage-url` cloud tag is provided, the components below will automatically synchronize data from disk to Azure Storage account.

 It concerns:
 * Document cache store